 If we look at the summary, you will see the change in the grand total sales amount from $106706 to $84709, and the grand total profit changes from $30854 to $25721.

-3. Changing Sequence of Sheets
+3. Changing the Sequence of Sheets

-Next, when we move the worksheet into a different place, the 3D reference will change accordingly.
+Next, when we move the worksheet to a different place, the 3D reference will change accordingly.
 For example, if you shift a worksheet after that end sheet, the 3D reference will remove the sheet value and do the recalculation.
 Again if you move a worksheet that is outside of the given range to the middle of the start and end sheet, the 3D reference will add this worksheet value and do the required recalculation.